-If you get this notice or are informed that you need to perform backup withholding for a payee it’s typically 28% of each payment to them that’s withheld and sent to the IRS.
+Backup withholding for a payee it’s typically 24% of each payment to them that’s withheld and sent to the IRS.
+It is recommended to talk with a tax advisor when dealing with CP2100 notices and backup withholding.

 $0.99 per payment